 In 1995, Hariharan challenged the Hindu Minority and Guardianship Act as discriminatory against women.
 The case, Githa Hariharan and Another vs. Reserve Bank of India and Another, led to a Supreme Court judgment in 1999 on guardianship.

 Githa Hariharan’s published work includes novels, short stories, essays, newspaper articles and columns.
 Her first novel, The Thousand Faces of Night (1992) won the Commonwealth Writers’ Prize for best first book in 1993.
 Her other novels include The Ghosts of Vasu Master (1994), When Dreams Travel (1999), In Times of Siege (2003), Fugitive Histories (2009) and I Have Become the Tide (2019).
 A collection of highly acclaimed short stories, The Art of Dying, was published in 1993, and a book of stories for children, The Winning Team, in 2004.
 Her collection of essays, Almost Home: Cities and Other Places, was published in 2014.
 She has also edited a volume of stories in English translation from four major South Indian languages, A Southern Harvest (1993), co-edited a collection of stories for children, Sorry, Best Friend!
-(1997), a collection of essays entitled From India to Palestine: Essays in Solidarity (2014), and co-edited Battling for India: A Citizen’s Reader (2019).
+(1997), a collection of essays titled From India to Palestine: Essays in Solidarity (2014), co-edited Battling for India: A Citizen’s Reader (2019) and, most recently, edited the collection This Too Is India: Conversations on Diversity and Dissent (2024).

 Download photos